Page Last Updated: February 12, 2021

 Returning students will continue to have coverage through their existing British Columbia Medical Services Plan.

-After you have been cleared to enter Canada, you must go directly to your place of self-isolation without delay.
-In most cases this will mean the use of a taxi to go from the airport to your place of self-isolation.
+After you have been authorized to leave the designated self-isolation hotel, you must go directly to your place of self-isolation without delay.
+In most cases this will mean the use of a taxi to go from one location to another.
 When in a private vehicle, or taxi, use the back seat and wear a suitable mask or face covering at all times.

 If you are returning to Canada from the United states by vehicle and intend to drive to Prince George to self-isolate, please be mindful of the following guidelines: